DanielCiccC/DanielCiccC.github.io/DECO3801/notes/week7.md

 - Pivoted a lot from out original project.
 From last week, we decided to narrow down our scope to specifically tailor our application to political bias.
 In this development, we have included the idea of a political figure homepage, where a user can see a feed of unbiased summaries of a political figure.
 - While all our members are busy, I have concerns that we do not have a strong project structure of the phases of our new build, and the dependencies that will eventually develop as some people are waiting on implementation from others.
 The jira's desparately need to be updated to reflect the changes in scope.
 I will update this immediately after submitting this snapshot

+#### Greatest contribution this week - Data management organisation
+### (NEED TO ELBAORATE THIS FURTHER)
+- Needed to build a database management system that all the developers in the team could easily use
+- I didn't want developers to have mismatched tables structures between their local envrionments, and I also wanted to avoid needing to duplicate in their individual environments.
+Ideally, we would have one master database system that all developers could alter, and propogate to all other users.
+Of course, some redundancies and versioning control will need to be in place, details related to that could be organised later.
+- After some preliminary amongst peers and industry professionals, I opted to created an AWS account and build an RDS (Relational Database System) instance.
+With a cloud siolution such as this, all developers could remotely access the database, perform DDL operations and retrieve the most up-to-date versions of table structures used in our project.

+- ss of the Newscuration AWS instance
+- Created a ORM tool inpython, to handle insertion and querying of table elements, similar to like softwares sich as [java hibernate](https://hibernate.org/)

 ```python
 '''